socketry/falcon/README.md

 end
 ```

 This became the default in Rails 5 so no change is necessary in this version.
+Other web frameworks are generally unaffected.

 ### WebSockets